BuffaloBorn/aws_cert/exam_tips.md

 * Once enabled, versioning cannot be disabled, only suspended.
 * Integrates with Lifecycle rules
 * Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.

+### S3 - Cross Region Replication

+* Versioning must be enabled on both the source and destination buckets.
+* Regions must be unique.
+* Files in an existing bucket are not replicated automatically.
+All subsequent updated files will be replicated automatically.
+* You cannot replicate to multiple buckets or use daisy chaining (at this time.)
+* Delete marker are replicated.
+* Deleting individual versions or delete markers will not be replicated.
+* Understand what Cross Region Replication is high level.